trixi-framework/Trixi.jl/docs/src/time_integration.md

 In the [original publication](https://doi.org/10.1016/j.jcp.2019.05.014), second-order schemes were introduced, which have been extended to [third](https://doi.org/10.1016/j.jcp.2022.111470) and [fourth](https://doi.org/10.48550/arXiv.2408.05470) order in subsequent works.

 By construction, PERK schemes are suited for integrating multirate systems, i.e., systems with varying characteristics speeds throughout the domain.
 Nevertheless, due to their optimized stability properties and low-storage nature, the PERK schemes are also highly efficient when applied as standalone methods.
-In Trixi.jl, the standalone PERK integrators require that all stages of the method be active.
+In Trixi.jl, the _standalone_ PERK integrators are implemented such that all stages of the method are active.

 #### Tutorial: Using `PairedExplicitRK2`